 Philosophy 4 Children is taught as a discreet subject to children in Reception and Key Stage 1.
 It develops deeper levels of thinking and helps the children to understand that they all have an opinion which is to be valued and respected.

-Year 1 will be focusing on 'Lost and Found'.
+Year 1 will be focusing on 'Jack and the Beanstalk'.

-Year 2 will be focusing on 'The Snow Queen'.
+Year 2 will be focusing on 'The Great Kapok Tree'.

 Previous Medium Term Plans